 The Press Council of Ireland: independent members

-Mr Dáithí O’Ceallaigh was appointed to serve as Chairman of the Press Council of Ireland for a three year term to commence on 01 August 2010.
+Dáithí O’Ceallaigh was appointed to serve as Chairman of the Press Council of Ireland for a three year term to commence on 01 August 2010, he was reconfirmed for a second term in 2013.
 He succeeds Professor Tom Mitchell, who served as Chairman since the establishment of the Council in January 2007.

 A native of Dun Laoghaire, Mr O’Ceallaigh has enjoyed a distinguished diplomatic career spanning more than 35 years.
 Having graduated from UCD, he and his wife Antoinette spent three years as volunteer teachers in Zambia, before joining the Department of Foreign Affairs in 1973.
 He went on to assume posts in Moscow, London, Belfast, New York, Finland and Estonia, before serving as Ambassador to London for 6 years from 2001.
 He was subsequently appointed Ambassador to the UN, World Trade Organisation and the Conference on Disarmament in Geneva.